At Christmas, Universal Studios Hollywood celebrates the season with a Christmas show in Wizarding World, a Grinchmas celebration, and more.

 If you're so enchanted with the Harry Potter stories that you get a lump in your throat at the thought of Wizarding World, you may need to bring a handful of tissues to visit it during the Christmas holidays.
-That's because in 2017, Universal introduced a new holiday experience called Christmas in The Wizarding World of Harry Potter™.
+That's because of Universal's holiday experience called Christmas in The Wizarding World of Harry Potter™.

-During the day, you may notice evergreen garlands and decorations.
-You might also catch a performance of the holiday frog choir.
-In The Three Broomsticks™ you'll find a holiday menu.
+During the day, you may notice that the young wizard's world is decked out in evergreen garlands and decorations.
+You might also catch a holiday frog choir croaking out a few songs.
+In The Three Broomsticks™ restaurant, you'll find a holiday menu.
 Warm butterbeer will be on the menu alongside the standard cold versions.

 Near the end of the day is when the magic kicks in.
-What happens then is reason enough to make a visit during the holiday season.
-In a feat of visual wizardry worth of Hogwarts’ most talented professors and students, the castle comes alive.
+What happens then is reason enough to visit during the holiday season.
+In a feat of visual wizardry worthy of Hogwarts’ most talented professors and students, the castle comes alive.
 Singers hover on the ramparts.
 Floating candles appear, and owls swoop past.
-Snowmen appear on the hillsides, only to be the hapless victims of the...
-Weasley’s car running amok as usual.
+Snowmen appear on the hillsides, only to be the hapless victims of the Weasley’s beat-up old car running amok as usual.
 Castle walls turn in to giant billboards advertising everything from Boggarts Bangers to Decoy Detonators.

-The best viewing spots are near the castle in front of the stage and don’t be shy.
+The best viewing spots for this spectacular scene are near the castle in front of the stage.
+Don’t be shy about trying to get at the front of the crowd.
 If you arrive early and try standing in an open spot further back with a good view, you’re likely to have that blocked by someone else who’s a foot taller than you who steps right in front of you at the last minute.

 Grinchmas at Universal Studios Hollywood

 Shows and other activities created around the Grinch theme take center stage.
-Special Grinchmas activities vary from year to year, but they almost always have tongue-twisting names like Martha May Who-vier and the Who-Dolls."
+Grinchmas activities and events vary from year to year, but they almost always have tongue-twisting names like Martha May Who-vier and the Who-Dolls.
 Santa Claus is often on hand, and you can have a photo taken with the Grinch and his dog Max.

 Going to Universal Studios on Christmas Day

-If you go to Universal Studios on Christmas Day (December 25), expect some of the largest crowds of the... year, with long waits that are sure to dampen your holiday spirits.
+If you go to Universal Studios on Christmas Day (December 25), expect it to be one of the busiest days of the year, with long waits that are sure to dampen your holiday spirits.
 These tips may help you make the most of your day:

-If your schedule allows, get there as soon as the park opens in the morning and take in all the popular rides while lines are short.
+If your schedule allows, get there when the park opens in the morning and take in the rides you want to do most while lines are short.
 As the day goes on, lines and wait times can grow longer than Santa's list, as season pass holders drop by for one more visit before year's end.

-Think about arriving in early afternoon instead of morning.
-Enjoy the snow play area first, then plan to be in line for the tree lighting about an hour ahead of its scheduled time.
+If you can't get there at opening time, think about arriving in the early afternoon instead of morning.
+Enjoy the snow play area first, then plan to be in Wizarding World an hour or more early for the light show or waiting for the tree lighting ahead of its scheduled time.